 There is definitely a very uncomfortable feeling creeping up your bones while you walk among the gravestones, which is no surprise knowing the sad history of the people laid to rest there.
 Some people have even seen a woman in a calico dress with her hair in a bun, walking around he cemetery, sobbing, but when they approached her, she disappeared into thin air.
 (For some footage of the cemetery, watch our video below!)

 As always, please be respectful when exploring the town and abide by the no trespassing signs posted.
-It is a great place to explore history and the paranormal alike and if you can, please support the Grafton Heritage Partnership Project with a small donation, so they can preserve this fascinating piece of frontier history for many more years to come.
+It is a great place to explore history and the paranormal alike.
+If you can, please support the Grafton Heritage Partnership Project with a small donation, so they can preserve this fascinating piece of frontier history for many more years to come.

 To support and donate the Grafton Heritage Partnership Project, click HERE.